Unlock your earning potential in business and IT with further education

 The guide also shows that 80 per cent of Australian chief financial officers increased their reliance on technology within their company.
 Due to this, tech-savvy business analysts are currently the top new/emerging financial roles in Australia and New Zealand thanks to digitisation within the industry, followed by risk managers, financial advisors, wealth management consultants, and strategic planning specialists.
 This suggests those who are staying abreast of innovations within their industry in a bid to improve their skillset will see favourable financial rewards.

 There are plenty of options: the Graduate Certificate in Business builds skills in a range of business disciplines, including accounting, economics, management and marketing - perfect for those wishing to extend their reach in the business or finance sectors.
-Alternatively, a Business Process Mining short course gives business professionals better insights into how an organisation works, while the Lean Six Sigma Green Belt course teaches how to analyse organisational data to measure and develop an organisation’s processes and performance.
+Alternatively, a Business Process Mining short course gives business professionals better insights into how an organisation works.

 Other top-earning senior roles in the business and finance industries include: